achmaddoli/A-Network-Quality-of-Service-Monitor-System-on-IP-Networks/README.md

 ### **⚠️ Challenges & How I Overcame Them**
 1. **Data Inconsistencies**
-   * **Challenge:** During reception, some data packets might be inconsistent or contain errors.
+   * **Challenge:** During data reception, some packets could be inconsistent or contain errors.
-   * **Solution:** I implemented a Data Validation phase at the server level, logging invalid data for debugging to ensure only accurate metrics are stored and visualized.
+   * **Solution:** I implemented a data validation phase at the server level, logging invalid data for debugging to ensure only accurate metrics were stored and visualized.

 ### **What I Learned**